sraj2023/service-management-platform/README.md

 Now that your data is in motion, it’s time to make sense of it.
 Stream processing enables you to derive instant insights from your data streams, but setting up the infrastructure to support it can be complex.
 That’s why Confluent developed ksqlDB, the database purpose-built for stream processing applications.
 With ksqlDB, you can continuously transform, enrich, join, and aggregate your data using simple SQL-like syntax.

 In this demonstration, we will learn how topics are transformed to [Streams](https://www.confluent.io/blog/kafka-streams-tables-part-3-event-processing-fundamentals/), and data from two streams can be joined and filtered.
 We will start by creating two Streams for the two Topics we had created earlier using Terraform.
-The goal is to determine whether tje order was accepted or rejected.
+The goal is to determine whether the order was accepted or rejected.
 The 'orders_placed' Stream will have the 'price_quoted' data, while the 'jobs_created' Stream will have the 'price' values.
 We will first perform a join on the 'job_id' values, and then compare the price quoted to the price mentioned.
 If the quoted price is higher than or equal to the price mentioned in the job, the status for the job will change from 'Yet To Begin' to 'Accepted', else it will be 'Rejected'.

 #### Steps to follow-
 - Navigate to the ksqlDB cluster created in Confluent Cloud UI.
 Further, open the editor tab to start wrtiting the ksqlDB queries.